-The parity bit is set, in a way, that there is an even number of bits set to '1' including the parity bit in the character frame.
+The parity bit is set, in a way, that there is an even number of bits set to 'l' including the parity bit in the character frame.

 The time origin is fixed as the mean between the last observation of state H and the first observation of state L. The receiver shall confirm the existence of a start bit before 0,7 etu (receiver time).
-Then the subsequent bits shall be received at intervals of $(n + 0.5 \pm 0.2)$ etu $(n + 0.5 \pm 0.2)$ etu
+Then the subsequent bits shall be received at intervals of $(n + 0,5 \pm 0,2)$ etu (n being the rank of the bit).
+The start bit is bit 1.

-Within a character, the time from the leading edge of the start bit to the trailing edge of the nth bit is $(n \pm 0.2)$ etu.
+Within a character, the time from the leading edge of the start bit to the trailing edge of the nth bit is $(n \pm 0,2)$ etu.

-The interval between the leading edges of the start bits of two consecutive characters comprises the character duration (10 ± 0.2) etu, plus a guardtime.
+The interval between the leading edges of the start bits of two consecutive characters comprises the character duration $(10 \pm 0,2)$ etu, plus a guardtime.
 Under error free transmission, during the guardtime both the UICC and the terminal shall be in reception mode (I/O line in state H), unless specified otherwise.